kermitt2/grobid-ner/Readme.md

 ## Purpose

-grobid-ner is a Named-Entity Recogniser based on the Grobid library ([grobid](https://raw.github.com/kermitt2/grobid)), a text mining tool based on CRF.
-Installation of Grobid is necessary.
+Grobid NER is a Named-Entity Recogniser based on the Grobid library ([grobid](https://raw.github.com/kermitt2/grobid)), a text mining tool exploiting CRF.
+The installation of Grobid is necessary.

-For a description of the NER, installation and technical features, see the wiki pages.
+For a description of the NER, installation, usage and other technical features, see the [wiki pages](https://github.com/kermitt2/grobid-ner/wiki).

 ## License